 South-east again, is the long established industrial centre of Bathgate, with its Bennie Museum and Old Parish Church.
 On the last Saturday in May each year, Bathgate's Meadow Park plays host to the West Lothian Highland Games.
 West of Bathgate is Armadale, while to the south west lie the ex-mining settlements of Whitburn and Fauldhouse.

 West Lothian's newest and largest town is Livingston.
 Now the seventh largest settlement in Scotland and far larger in terms of population than either Perth or Inverness, Livingston's growth is closely tied to its proximity to Edinburgh and it is home to excellent shopping and leisure facilities and the excellent Almond Valley Heritage Centre.
-Less positively, Livingston is also home to the derelict Bangour Village Hospital and to the nicely restored Howden House.
+Less positively, Livingston is also home to the derelict Bangour Village Hospital (near the site of the Livingston Incident) and to the nicely restored Howden House.

 South west of Livingston is West Calder, while to its east is the pretty village of Mid Calder, complete with the Kirk of Calder, its near neighbour East Calder, and the nearby village of Kirknewton.
 Near East Calder is the fascinating Military Museum Scotland.
+Near West Calder is Harburn Golf Club.
 Further north is the elongated settlement of Broxburn and Uphall, while to its north is Winchburgh.
 Standing at the west end of Uphall is the Macdonald Houstoun House Hotel.

 East of Edinburgh the A1 passes through East Lothian en route to Dunbar and all points south.
 Dunbar is well worth the slight diversion needed to reach it.
 The town is built around its harbour, which lies in the shadow of ruinous Dunbar Castle.